cloudtruth/Config-The-Hard-Way/cloudtruth_commands/project/readme.md

 ## Kubernetes Projects

-In this section, we'll do the same thing that we need in the **Terraform Projects** section and create a child project.
+In this section, we'll do the same thing that we need in the **Terraform Projects** section, except we'll create two child projects

 1. Log into your CloudTruth portal and click on the `Projects` button